Susan Arnout Smith: Writing career

-Her play Separation Rapid will be produced in the summer of 2012 at the Chenango River Theatre in Greene, New York.
+Her play Separation Rapid was commissioned by Chenango River Theatre in Greene, New York, Bill Lelbach, directing, and produced in 2012, with Kate Hamill in the role of Bessie Hyde.

 Personal life

 Susan is married.
 She lives and works in Southern California.

 Facebook incident

 In February 2011, Smith published an article on Salon.com, detailing her distress over a fraudulent and libelous Facebook page created in her name as a prank, and Facebook's reported refusal to take steps to resolve the matter.